PD Explains HDIP Role In CNG Equipments Inspection - UrduPoint

 PD Explains HDIP Role In CNG Equipment's Inspection

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jan, 2021 ) :The Petroleum Division (PD) on Wednesday explained the role of Hydrocarbon Development Institute of Pakistan (HDIP) in inspection of the CNG related equipment installed in automobiles.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jan, 2021 ) :The Petroleum Division (PD) has explained the role of Hydrocarbon Development Institute of Pakistan (HDIP) in inspection of the Compressed Natural Gas (CNG) related equipment installed in automobiles.

 The Compressed Natural Gas (CNG) (Production and Marketing) Rules, 1992 were made to regulate the CNG for use in automobiles and "the statutory role of HDIP is prescribed in the Standard Code of Practice appended with CNG Rules, 1992," the PD said in a news release.

-Under the rules, it said the HDIP was responsible for the testing of CNG vehicle cylinder after interval of five years "on advice of regulator or will of the vehicle owner.
+Referring to news appearing in a section of media about safety and regulatory issues of CNG cylinder fitted vehicles, it said under the rules, the HDIP was responsible for the testing of CNG vehicle cylinder after interval of five years "on advice of regulator or will of the vehicle owner.